iriswm/iris/docs/testdata.md

 * delays as `delay`
 * In any of the previous options, a `+ note` shows the status has a note.

-Delays are 1000 days long and the base date is 2020-01-01.
-States are at least one second appart, ordered first by station and then by position.
+The data was created by hand.
+The dates start on 27 May 2023.
+Delays are 1000 days long.
+States are at least one second apart, ordered usually first by station and then by position.

 ### alpha
 ```